spark-mv/cdn/CORS.md

 # Server side configuration for MP4/FLV/WebM progressive download

+Instrcuctions for verifying and configuring CORS settings for different web servers are below.

+If you have any questions, email cdn-help [at] hola [dot] org, or skype:holacdn

 - [1.
 Configuring CORS headers](#config)
 	- [1.1 CORS configuration for most web servers](#configMostServers)
 	- [1.2 CORS configuration for Amazon AWS](#configAWS)